endocode/habitat-plans/README.md

 each plan has its own Kanban board.
 These boards are used for tracking who is working on which improvements.
 If you have a *bug* to submit, please use the Github issue tracker for this repository.
-Bugs will eventualy be mapped to task on a plan's Janban board.
+Bugs will eventualy be mapped to task on a plan's Kanban board.